Astrophysical Naturalness: The Chandrasekhar mass

 \section{The Chandrasekhar mass}

 The Planck mass that starts the discussion on naturalness is defined as

 It is many orders of magnitude above the mass of the Higgs boson and all other fundamental particles.
-If one constrains himself to the particle world, no naturalness exists (e.g. \citealt{Dine2015}).
+If we constrain ourselves to the particle world, no naturalness exists (e.g. \citealt{Dine2015}).
 Let us add stars.

-We start with the Chandrasekhar mass limit $M_{\rm Ch}$.
+Consider the Chandrasekhar mass limit $M_{\rm Ch}$.
 This is the maximum mass where a degenerate electron gas can support a body against gravity.
 The electrons are relativistic at this mass limit, and the expression reads

 where $m_p=1.673 \times 10^{-24} \g$ is the proton mass, and $Z$ and $A$ are the atomic number and atomic mass number, respectively, of the element(s) composing the white dwarf (the ratio $Z/A$ is the mean number of electrons per nucleon in the white dwarf).
 The constant $K_1 \simeq 3.1$ is composed of pure numbers (no physical constants), and $K_1 (Z/A)^2 \simeq 0.8$ for white dwarfs in nature where $Z=0.5A$.
 The last equality defines what I term the bare Chandrasekhar mass